18F/join.tts.gsa.gov/pages/positions/content-designer.md

 3. Experience advocating for content design with stakeholders and project team members.

-4. Experience leading content or design efforts for cross-functional teams building complex digital projects
+4. Experience leading content or design efforts for cross-functional teams building complex digital projects.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.